Faraday Future Intelligent Electric Inc (FFIE) Shares Down Despite Recent Market Volatility - News Heater

 Click here for full details and to join for free

-The average price recommended by analysts for Faraday Future Intelligent Electric Inc (FFIE) is $800.00, The public float for FFIE is 17.19M and currently, short sellers hold a 25.19% of that float.
-On October 03, 2023, FFIE’s average trading volume was 3.16M shares.
+The average price estimated by analysts for FFIE is $800.00, The public float for FFIE is 17.19M, and at present, short sellers hold a 25.19% of that float.
+The average trading volume of FFIE on October 09, 2023 was 3.45M shares.

 FFIE’s Market Performance

-FFIE stock saw a decrease of -59.76% in the past week, with a monthly decline of -84.12% and a quarterly a decrease of -92.89%.
-The volatility ratio for the week is 28.39%, and the volatility levels for the last 30 days are 22.20% for Faraday Future Intelligent Electric Inc (FFIE).
-The simple moving average for the last 20 days is -69.49% for FFIE’s stock, with a simple moving average of -95.56% for the last 200 days.
+FFIE stock saw a decrease of -6.69% in the past week, with a monthly decline of -70.35% and a quarterly a decrease of -93.81%.
+The volatility ratio for the week is 13.42%, and the volatility levels for the last 30 days are 21.52% for Faraday Future Intelligent Electric Inc (FFIE).
+The simple moving average for the past 20 days is -61.48% for FFIE’s stock, with a -95.72% simple moving average for the past 200 days.

 Insider Trading